CSCA48/w21tutorials/README.md

-# CSCA48 Tutorial Notes for Fall 2020
+# CSCA48 Tutorial Notes for Winter 2021

 For anything important that is missing/incorrect information, contact us.